 Cachexia is wasting of both adipose tissue and skeletal muscle.
-It occurs in many conditions and is common with many cancers when remission or control fails.
+It occurs in many conditions and is common with many cancers when their control fails.
 Some cancers, especially pancreatic and gastric cancers, cause profound cachexia.
-Affected patients may lose 10 to 20% of body weight.
-Men tend to experience worse cachexia as a result of cancer than do women.
+Affected patients may lose 10 to 20% of their body weight.
+Men tend to experience worse cachexia due to cancer than women do.
 Neither tumor size nor the extent of metastatic disease predicts the degree of cachexia.
-Cachexia is associated with reduced response to chemotherapy, poor functional performance, and increased mortality.
+Cachexia is associated with reduced response to chemotherapy (see also Overview of Cancer Therapy Overview of Cancer Therapy Curing cancer requires eliminating all cells capable of causing cancer recurrence in a person's lifetime.
+The major modalities of therapy are Surgery (for local and local-regional disease) Radiation... read more ), poor functional performance, and increased mortality.

-Cachexia is easy to recognize, primarily by weight loss, which is most apparent with loss of temporalis muscle mass in the face.
-The loss of subcutaneous fat increases the risk of pressure ulcers over bony prominences.
+Cachexia is easy to recognize, primarily by weight loss, which is most apparent with loss of temporalis muscle mass in the face (Hippocratic facies).
+The loss of subcutaneous fat increases the risk of pressure injury over bony prominences.

 Treatment involves treatment of the cancer.
-If the cancer can be controlled or cured, regardless of modality, cachexia resolves.
+If the cancer can be controlled or cured, cachexia resolves.

 Additional caloric supplementation does not relieve cachexia.
 Any weight gain is usually minimal and is likely to consist of adipose tissue rather than muscle.
 Neither function nor prognosis is improved.
-Thus, in most patients with cancer and cachexia, high-calorie supplementation is not recommended, and parenteral nutritional support is not indicated, except in situations where oral intake of adequate nutrition is impossible.
+Thus, in most patients with cancer and cachexia, high-calorie supplementation is not recommended.
+Parenteral nutritional support is not indicated except in situations where oral intake of adequate nutrition is impossible.

 However, other treatments can mitigate cachexia and improve function.
 Corticosteroids increase appetite and may improve a sense of well-being but do little to increase body weight.
 Likewise, cannabinoids (marijuana, dronabinol) increase appetite but not weight.
-Progestogens, such as megestrol acetate 40 mg po bid or tid, may increase both appetite and body weight.
+Progestogens, such as megestrol acetate, 40 mg orally 2 or 3 times a day, may increase both appetite and body weight.
 Drugs to alter cytokine production and effects are being studied.